privacyguides/privacyguides.org/docs/email.en.md

     Tutanota also has a business feature called [Secure Connect](https://tutanota.com/secure-connect/).
 This ensures customer contact to the business uses E2EE.
 The feature costs €240/y.

-    Tutanota does not operate a .onion service but [may consider](https://github.com/tutao/tutanota/issues/528) it in the future.

 ### StartMail

 !!! recommendation